david-imola/Java-Chess/README.md

 # chessclone
 A basic chess game we coded for AP Computer Science.
-Run ChessDriver to use.
+Run ChessGameDriver to use.